Knuffle Bunny

 Knuffle Bunny: A Cautionary Tale (from Dutch knuffel, pronounced k-nuffle) is a classic children's picture book written and illustrated by Mo Willems.
 Released by Hyperion Books in 2004, Knuffle Bunny received the 2005 Caldecott Honor.
 The story spawned an animated short film and a musical play, as well as two sequel books.
 The sequels has sold more than 750,000 copies.
-The series' protagonist, Trixie, is named after Willems's real-life child.
+The series' protagonist, Trixie, is named after Willems' real-life daughter.

 Plot

-Trixie steps lively as she and her father walk down the block, through the park, past the school, and into the laundromat.
-For the toddler, loading and putting money into the machine evokes wide-eyed pleasure.
-But on the return home, she realizes that her stuffed rabbit, Knuffle Bunny, has been left behind.
-Because she cannot talk yet, Trixie cannot explain to her father why she is upset.
-Despite his plea of, "Now, please don't get fussy," she gives it her all, bawling and going "boneless."
-They both arrive home unhappy, but Trixie's mother immediately realizes that Knuffle Bunny is missing.
-The three run back to the laundromat, and after several tries, Trixie's father finds the toy among the wet laundry, and claims hero status.
-In the end, Trixie exuberantly exclaims, "Knuffle Bunny!!!" — her first words.
+A young girl named Trixie and her father visit the laundromat.
+However, on the return home, Trixie realizes that her stuffed rabbit, Knuffle Bunny, has been left behind.
+Because she cannot talk yet, Trixie cannot tell her father why she is upset, and throws a tantrum despite him imploring her to remain calm.
+When they return home, Trixie's mother immediately realizes that Knuffle Bunny is missing.
+The three run back to the laundromat, and after several tries, Trixie's father finds the toy among the wet laundry.
+Upon having her beloved toy returned, Trixie exuberantly exclaims, "Knuffle Bunny!" — her first words.